kurt-rhee/kurt-rhee.github.io/_posts/2023-05-03-fast-python-exploring-python-compilers.md

 At this point, the field of possible frameworks has been narrowed to Numba, Taichi and Warp-lang.

-Numba has the longest developmeht history, but a slower trajectory and a lower number of total Github stars.
-While github stars are an imperfect memasure of popularity, they are an easily viewable metric to give readers a high level indication of what libraries people may be using and if that excitement is growing over time.
+Numba has the longest development history, but a slower trajectory and a lower number of total Github stars.
+While github stars are an imperfect measure of popularity, they are an easily viewable metric to give readers a high level indication of what libraries people may be using and if that excitement is growing over time.

 Taichi (by their own benchmarks) benchmarks well in time tests against Numba.